northswiss/jekyll-boilerplate/_posts/2016-08-03-business-trip-packing-101-do-it-like-a-professional.md

 ## Know your devices ##

-You’d be surprised how many times business travellers are left out in the cold with a dead smartphone or laptop battery before even getting on a flight.
+You’d be surprised how many times business travelers are left out in the cold with a dead smartphone or laptop battery before even getting on a flight.
 Thankfully, this lesson is usually learned pretty quickly — but it doesn’t mean you need to learn it the hard way.

 To avoid this unseemly fate, test each of your device’s battery life to develop an accurate sense of how long each last on a full charge.
 Doing this will give you a far better understanding of what kind of extra power you might need bring along to ensure you stay connected no matter what.